SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units.md

 ⟮phoneme⟯|⟮distinctive feature⟯
 grammeme|grammatical feature

-# what is language?

-## language

-»⟮A language⟯« is a ⟮specific kind⟯ of ⟮structured⟯ ⟮communication system⟯.
-»⟮Language⟯« (⟮ability⟯) is the ability to ⟮use (a) language(s) to communicate⟯.
-»⟮Language⟯« (⟮occurence⟯) is ⟮an instance of⟯ use of ⟮language (ability)⟯.

 ## language modality

-»⟮language modality⟯« is by what ⟮＿language (occurence)＿⟯ is ⟮produced⟯ and ⟮c_;percieved⟯.
-There are three common ⟮＿language modalities＿⟯: ⟮＿oral-auditory＿⟯, ⟮＿visual-gestural＿⟯, ⟮＿manual-visual＿⟯ (my term).
-»⟮Speech⟯« is  ⟮＿language produced/production＿⟯ with the ⟮＿oral-auditory＿⟯ ⟮＿language modality＿⟯.
-»⟮Sign⟯« is ⟮＿language produced/production＿⟯ via the ⟮＿visual-gestural＿⟯ ⟮＿language modality＿⟯.
-»⟮Writing⟯« is ⟮＿language produced/production＿⟯ via the ⟮＿manual-visual＿⟯ ⟮＿language modality＿⟯.
+A language modality is the combination of a producing language modality and a recieving language modality.
+A blah is an arbitrary amount of language in any language modality.

+### producing and recieving

+A producing language modality is by which medium a blah is produced.
+A recieving language modality is by which medium a blah is recieved.
+The three producing language modalities are oral, gestural and manual.
+The two recieving language modalities are auditory and visual.

+### producing + recieving

+Speech is the language modality with producing: oral and recieving: auditory.
+Sign is the language modality with producing: gestural and recieving: visual.
+Writing is the language modality with producing: manual and recieving: visual.

+### derived terms

 ⟮＿Speech/sign/writing＿⟯ may be ⟮a manner of production⟯ or ⟮the ＿language (occurence)＿ thereby produced⟯.
 »⟮A sign/spoken/written language⟯« is ⟮＿a languoid＿⟯ ⟮designed to be⟯ ⟮produced via ＿sign/speech/writing＿⟯.

-⟮＿Sign＿ ＆ ＿speech＿⟯ consist(s) of ⟮phones⟯ and ⟮c_;phonemes⟯.
-⟮＿Writing＿⟯ consist(s) of ⟮glyphs⟯ and ⟮c_;graphemes⟯.
+### language modality segments

+A language modality segment is the smallest segment in that language modality.
+A sign phone/phoneme is the language modality segment of sign.
+A speech phone/phoneme is the language modality segment of speech.
+A graph/grapheme is the language modality segment of writing.

-## language porduction.
+### language production.

 »⟮Language production⟯« is ⟮the process⟯ of ⟮c_;production⟯ of ⟮＿language (occurence)＿⟯.
 ⟮＿Language production＿⟯ consists of ⟮＿conceptualization＿⟯, ⟮＿encoding＿⟯, and ⟮＿expression＿⟯.
-»⟮Speech production⟯« is the form of ⟮＿language production＿⟯ where ⟮＿expression＿⟯ is done via ⟮＿speech＿⟯.
+»⟮Speech production⟯« is the form of ⟮＿language production＿⟯ where the producing modality is oral.

+## combination

+The »⟮principle of compositionality⟯« is that ⟮the meaning⟯ of ⟮an expression⟯ can ⟮be determined by⟯ ⟮c_-2;the meaning⟯ of ⟮its constituent parts⟯ and ⟮rules to combine them⟯.

 <span class="cloze-dump">{{c1::}}{{c2::}}{{c3::}}{{c4::}}{{c5::}}{{c6::}}{{c7::}}{{c8::}}{{c9::}}{{c10::}}{{c11::}}{{c12::}}{{c13::}}{{c14::}}{{c15::}}{{c16::}}{{c17::}}{{c18::}}{{c19::}}{{c20::}}{{c21::}}{{c22::}}{{c23::}}{{c24::}}{{c25::}}{{c26::}}{{c27::}}{{c28::}}{{c29::}}{{c30::}}{{c31::}}{{c32::}}{{c33::}}{{c34::}}{{c35::}}{{c36::}}{{c37::}}{{c38::}}{{c39::}}{{c40::}}{{c41::}}{{c42::}}{{c43::}}{{c44::}}{{c45::}}{{c46::}}{{c47::}}{{c48::}}{{c49::}}{{c50::}}{{c51::}}{{c52::}}{{c53::}}{{c54::}}{{c55::}}{{c56::}}{{c57::}}{{c58::}}{{c59::}}{{c60::}}{{c61::}}{{c62::}}{{c63::}}{{c64::}}{{c65::}}{{c66::}}{{c67::}}{{c68::}}{{c69::}}{{c70::}}{{c71::}}{{c72::}}{{c73::}}{{c74::}}{{c75::}}{{c76::}}{{c77::}}{{c78::}}{{c79::}}{{c80::}}{{c81::}}{{c82::}}{{c83::}}{{c84::}}{{c85::}}{{c86::}}{{c87::}}{{c88::}}{{c89::}}{{c90::}}{{c91::}}{{c92::}}{{c93::}}{{c94::}}{{c95::}}{{c96::}}{{c97::}}{{c98::}}{{c99::}}{{c100::}}{{c101::}}{{c102::}}{{c103::}}{{c104::}}{{c105::}}{{c106::}}{{c107::}}{{c108::}}{{c109::}}{{c110::}}{{c111::}}{{c112::}}{{c113::}}{{c114::}}{{c115::}}{{c116::}}{{c117::}}{{c118::}}{{c119::}}{{c120::}}{{c121::}}{{c122::}}{{c123::}}{{c124::}}{{c125::}}{{c126::}}{{c127::}}{{c128::}}{{c129::}}{{c130::}}{{c131::}}{{c132::}}{{c133::}}{{c134::}}{{c135::}}{{c136::}}{{c137::}}{{c138::}}{{c139::}}{{c140::}}{{c141::}}{{c142::}}{{c143::}}{{c144::}}{{c145::}}{{c146::}}{{c147::}}{{c148::}}{{c149::}}{{c150::}}{{c151::}}{{c152::}}{{c153::}}{{c154::}}{{c155::}}{{c156::}}{{c157::}}{{c158::}}{{c159::}}{{c160::}}{{c161::}}{{c162::}}{{c163::}}{{c164::}}{{c165::}}</span>